stonefl/stonefl.github.io/_drafts/2021-02-01-connect-to-oracle-database-with-python-cx-oracle-through-ldap-in-ubuntu.md

 <!--more-->
 ## Connection Architecture
 The following picture shows the connection architcture, where the users run a Python program that calls the cx_Oracle module.
-The cx_Oracle module loads Oracle Client libraries that connect to the oracle data through the Oracle Net.
+The cx_Oracle module loads Oracle Client libraries that provide the necessary network connectivity to access an Oracle Database instance.
 Thus, to connect to a remote Oracle Database, we need to install both cx_Oracle moduel and Oracle Client libraries.

 ![bye-2020]({{site.baseurl}}/img/post/cx_Oracle_arch.png)
                   Picture comes from ([cx_Oracle Architecture](https://cx-oracle.readthedocs.io/en/latest/_images/cx_Oracle_arch.png))